 Introduction of Mandatory Appointment System:

-With effect from1 November 2017, it will be mandatory to have an appointment for the submission of visa applications or enrolment of Biometrics at the Australian Visa Application Centre (AVAC) in Thailand.
+With effect from1 November 2017, it will be mandatory to have an appointment for the submission of all type of applications or enrolment of Biometrics at the Australian Visa Application Centre (AVAC) in Thailand.
 Click here for more details.

 12 October 2017

 With effect from 16 October 2017 is a revision in VFS Service Fee.
 The new service charge as the list below